samjulien/blog/_posts/2018-04-10-auth0-extends-oauth2-spec-for-mfa.markdown

 - ten-things-you-should-know-about-tokens-and-cookies
 ---

 At Auth0 we use and support [OAuth 2.0]() extensively.
 Not only is it part of our core product, it is a fundamental piece of the identity landscape for major players such as Google, Facebook and Microsoft.
 Authentication and authorization are critical parts of any modern infrastructure.
 As such, better practices for securing the process have been developed.
 Multi-factor authentication/authorization is one of those practices.
 In this article, we explore a proposed extension to the OAuth 2.0 specification that standardizes the way OAuth 2.0 implementations interact with multi-factor solutions.
+We also take a look at Auth0's current implementation, now publicly available for CLI and trusted native apps.

 This article is split in three sections.
 The [first section]() provides a short recap of what OAuth 2.0 is and how current proprietary MFA solutions work.
 The [second section]() explains the OAuth 2.0 extensions for MFA proposed by us.
 The [third section]() showcases our current partial implementation that is ready for public testing.
 Read on!